acheong08/ChatGPT/README.md

 > - Free
 >
 > > ## WARNING
-> > A third party API is used to access the chat.
-Be aware that it could be malicious and steal your access token.
-Use at your own risk.
-I am not responsible for any damages caused by this API.
-(Nothing malicious reported so far.
-Let me know if you face any security issues with it)
-> > - I recently deprecated my own API due to excessive costs that I am unable to afford.
+> > Migration in progress to third party API.
+I am unable to afford current levels of traffic.

 </summary>